-Thirty-one years later, at the age of 12 years, Roland Eugene also responded to the preached Word by accepting Jesus Christ into her life through water baptism in Jesus
+Thirty-one years later, at the age of 12 years, Roland Eugene also responded to the preached Word by accepting Jesus Christ into his life through water baptism in Jesus

 Name and Spirit baptism of the Holy Ghost.
 As a third generation apostolic, the son of William and Rebecca Hairston, Bishop Hairston continues with unwavering consistency